-The FY 2024 Proposed Budget reflects an increase of approximately 12.9% over the FY 2023 Approved Budget.
-More than 48% of this increase is due to large increases in the cost of chemicals.
-Additional increases are attributed to the Lead and Copper Rule Compliance project; increased DC Water operational costs on regional sewage disposal; funding for Triadelphia Reservoir hydraulic dredging; and innovation and research projects.
+The FY 2024 Approved Budget reflects an increase of approximately 6.76% over the FY 2023 Approved Budget.
+The increase is primarily due to large increases in the chemicals cost and the transfer of the Process Control Engineering Division from the Engineering & Construction Department (E&C) to the Production Department.
+Additional increases are attributed to the Lead and Copper Rule Compliance project; increased DC Water operational costs on regional sewage disposal and increased funding for Triadelphia Reservoir hydraulic dredging.
+The increase is partially offset by the transfer of some responsibilities from the Production Department's Facilities Maintenance Division to the Facility Services Division in the General Services Department.